-Contaminated gloves and mask waste must be placed in the biohazard trash receptacle in the area in which it is generated.
-All contaminated patient items are to be place in a plastic bag, tied and placed in a biohazard receptacle.
-Contaminated trash will be gathered each day and exposed of in the trash dumpster.
-In addition, disposable gowns are placed in biohazard receptacle and disposed of each day.
+Contaminated gloves and mask must be placed in the biohazard trash receptacle in the area in which it is generated.
+All contaminated patient items are to be placed in a plastic bag, tied and placed in a biohazard receptacle.
+Contaminated trash will be gathered each day and disposed of in the trash dumpster.
+In addition, disposable gowns are placed in a biohazard receptacle and disposed of each day.

-Shape containers that are have been filled to appropriate amount designated by the manufacturer will be removed, closed and picked up by the appropriate disposal company.
+Sharps containers that have been filled to the appropriate amount designated by the manufacturer will be removed, closed, and picked up by the appropriate disposal company.